4 Awesome Baritone Singing Exercises

 This ‘reverse’ approach to placement will save you from having the same nasally mid and high range that many Baritones who place their voice “in the masque” like a classical singer (think Axl Rose).
 Treating your voice like the unique instrument that it truly is is really the only effective way to train your voice – there is no such thing as a “one size fits all” approach to singing that spans the highest voice types right down to the lowest bass; certain techniques like placement, middle voice and even resonant space require a more unique touch and finesse for some voice types than others.
 Remember, don’t “place” your voice, take away everything that isn’t well placed instead.

-The problem with compression for many singers is developing the ability to separate vocal onset, twang and constriction of the actual throat itself from properly narrowing at the supraglottis – compression is an advanced technique that really requires you to nail every other aspect of the voice properly first.
+The problem with compression for many singers is developing the ability to separate vocal onset, twang and constriction of the actual throat itself from compression in the supraglottis, and from plain old pushing and correctly managed air pressure at the diaphragm – compression is an advanced technique that really requires you to nail every other aspect of the voice properly first.
 If you’re not forming your vowels properly or supporting via use of the diaphragm, then compression will actually be a detriment to the health of your voice along with your vocal tone.
 Treat compression as a final step in your vocal technique and take your time – Rome wasn’t built in a day, and neither is a powerful, healthy voice!

 Balance is key